rabi-siddique/auth0-siwe/docs/design-authn-authz.md

 Ownership is verified against Ymax **out-of-band on every call**, not trusted from a claim - the token proves _who_, Ymax proves _what they own_.

-**Scopes are user-selected on a consent screen and delivered via a custom claim:** immediately after wallet login, an Auth0 **Redirect Action** suspends the flow and sends the user to a consent page the RS hosts (`/consent`), which renders a checkbox per capability; the page returns the ticked scopes to Auth0's `/continue`, and the Action writes them into the namespaced claim `https://ymax.app/scopes` (the namespace must be a valid URL; custom claims are never filtered - unlike `addScope()`, which Auth0 silently drops for DCR apps).
-The RS merges **three** scope sources into one list: `scope` (space-delimited), `permissions` (RBAC array), and `https://ymax.app/scopes` (the reliable one for DCR).
+**Scopes are user-selected on a consent screen and delivered via a custom claim:** immediately after wallet login, an Auth0 **Redirect Action** suspends the flow and sends the user to a consent page the RS hosts (`/consent`), which renders a checkbox per capability; the page returns the ticked scopes to Auth0's `/continue`, and the Action writes them into the namespaced claim `https://ymax.app/scopes`.

-> **PAK-550 scaffolding already in the prototype:** the same consent screen also creates an **agent wallet** (an Agoric `agoric1…` address) to act on the user's behalf and stamps it into a `https://ymax.app/agent` claim, and offers a `portfolio:rebalance` write scope.
-Today these are **identity/selection only** - the agent key is not persisted and no tool consumes the write scope.
-Turning them into real capability (key custody + on-chain delegation + write tools) is PAK-550 (§5).

 ### 4.3 Token verification (the RS security core)